rbkrebs/webmovieudacity/README.md

 ## Run

-Once you have both files into the same folder (you can create a new forlder if you prefer),  run the entertainment_center.py file.
-This file has already some instances as examples.
-If you desire, you can add more follow the structure
+To run this project follow the next steps forward:

+1 - Clone the directory or download as a zip file.
+If you download, unpack the zip first.
+2 - Navigate to the directory cd repository_name or folder name.
+3 - Inside the repository or folder, run python entertainment_center.py.
+You can see [here](http://www.cs.bu.edu/courses/cs108/guides/runpython.html) how to run python according to your OS system.

+The `entertainment_center.py` has already some examples of instances.
+You can add more if you prefer!
+To do this, you can open the file using any [`text editor` or IDLE](http://www.cs.bu.edu/courses/cs108/guides/runpython.html) and save after.
+Then, repeat the steps 1 to 3 as mentioned before.

 ## License